 The ergonomic quality of a multi-tool is a function of handle shape and comfort and accessibility and utility of the various features.
 Good ergonomics stand out right away, and the quality becomes more and more apparent with use.
 Ergonomic complaints arise only with extended use and experience.
 With years now of experience, our test team is well-versed in assessing the usability of a given tool.

-In summary, all the products we tested except for the Wingman, Squirt, and Dime came with belt sheaths.
-The Charge TTI and Wingman can be clipped to the edge of one's front pants pocket.
-The Squirt PS4 and Dime disappear on a key chain, while the Bear Grylls, Suspension, SOG, and Charge TTI have key ring holes that would make them work in that regard.
-The Leatherman Crunch and Baladeo Locker are both best carried in the included sheaths or loose in your pocket.
+In summary, all the products we tested except for the Wingman, Skeletool, Squirt, and Dime came with belt sheaths.
+The Charge TTI and Wingman and Skeletool can be clipped to the edge of one's front pants pocket.
+The Squirt PS4 and Dime disappear on a keychain, while the Bear Grylls, Suspension, SOG PocketPlier, and Charge TTI have key ring holes that would make them work in that regard.
+The Leatherman Crunch, Stanley 84-519K, and Baladeo Locker are both best carried in the included sheaths or loose in your pocket.
+The SOG PowerAssist is the largest and least portable of the products we tested.
+It is only really feasible to carry it in its sheath.
+For those to whom this utilitarian tool appeals, this limitation shouldn't be much of a turn-off.

 The Squirt PS4 and the Gerber Dime, as very portable products, are quite a bit lighter than the others.
 Their construction isn't quite as rugged as the others, but it is forgivable given their respective other attributes.
 To miniaturize a tool like these, the manufacturers must downsize all the individual components, thereby weakening the structure.
 Thankfully these small models are inherently limited in the scale of tasks you might ask of them.
 You simply cannot grab a large nut, for instance, with the Dime or Squirt.

 Plier hinges are the most vulnerable to construction quality.
 Virtually all of our tested products held up very well through testing.
-With a contender we have since dropped from the test roster, one tester was cutting a piece of wire clothes hanger for an improvised repair to a tool box.
+With a contender we have since dropped from the test roster, one tester was cutting a piece of wire clothes hanger for an improvised repair to a toolbox.
 (Ironic, right?)
-The hinges in the handle couldn't handle the leverage and cutting a coat hanger could be considered a massive task.
+The hinges in the handle couldn't handle the leverage and cutting a coat hanger could be considered a massive task for a small tool.
 However, coat hangers are a common source of improvised repair material.
-And the even smaller and lighter Leatherman Squirt PS4 cuts coat hanger just fine.
-Concerning the subjective "smoothness" of construction, we greatly appreciated the Swiss precision of the Victorinox SwissTool Spirit XC.
+And the even smaller and lighter Leatherman Squirt PS4 cuts a coat hanger just fine.
+Concerning the subjective "smoothness" of construction, we much appreciated the Swiss precision of the Victorinox SwissTool Spirit XC.
 The Leatherman Wave is a throwback to the original Pocket Survival Tool, with modern rounded lines and super tight tolerances.

 The Leatherman Crunch is rugged and built for serious use.
 Because of the inherent design criteria of the locking pliers, the hinges have more play in them.
 Knowing this is a function of the locking plier design lets us forgive this.
 If non-locking pliers rattled this way, we would be worried.
-The blades and drivers of the Crunch are solid and adequate, if a little small.
+The blades and drivers of the Crunch are reliable and adequate if a little small.

 With a multi-tool in your possession, you can feel invincible.
 With a carefully chosen multi-tool, selected for your purposes by our criteria, you are invincible.
 Sorting through the hundreds of options is onerous at best.
 Certainly, some consumers love that process.
 For the rest, though, we have built this review to do the dirty work for you.
 Shop carefully, weigh your options, consider what you will wish to do with your multi-tool, and then pull the trigger.